percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 Key

 ekt\_spi
-: The SPI value to be used to reference this EKT Key and SRTP Master Salt in EKT tags (along with the EKT cipher negotiated in the handshake)
+: The SPI value to be used to reference this EKTKey and SRTP Master Salt in EKT tags (along with the EKT cipher negotiated in the handshake)

 ekt\_ttl